huscongao1692003/SmartCityVinhome/README.md

 - Payment(Momo, Paypal)
 - Buy a service, product
 - Upload Image
-- Chat Realtime using Socket.io
+- Chat Realtime using Websocket(flexible to use Rabbitmq) ...
-...